"Use good gloves for a long time" Japan-made brand | HIMARAK

 A collaboration with "LADE Beanie."
 I want to coordinate it and use it

-"We have three designs, including mittens and five-fingered beanies, that are designed with thickness and functionality in mind to be suitable for use in Tohoku.
-They're not too thick, are easy to use, and are extremely warm," comments Aida, owner of LADE Beanie.
-Kunihara adds,
+"We've created three designs—mittens and five-fingered gloves—considering the thickness and functionality that would be ideal for use in Tohoku.
+They're not too bulky, offer great dexterity, and are incredibly warm—a truly excellent product," comments Mr. Aida, owner of LADE Beanie.
+Mr. Kunihara adds,

 "We have a lot in common with LADE.
-Collaborating with them is fun and gives me great vibes."
+Collaborating with them is fun, and I get really good vibes from it."

-Indeed, looking at the collaborative products created in this way, the affinity and harmony between the worldviews of both companies is remarkable.
+Indeed, looking at the collaborative works they've created, the affinity and harmony between their respective worldviews is truly remarkable.

 And in the 2024-2025 season, Himarak took it to the next level by producing the snowboard industry's first quad gloves (four fingers).
 Three-finger gloves are now commonplace, but four-finger gloves were a novel idea.
 Of course, this was a product that fulfilled the wishes of riders and users